 Europe encouraging innovative ideas

-How is project funding secured?
+How can project funding be obtained?

-Interview with Jean-Pierre Banâtre
+Interview with Jean-Pierre Banâtre (Sabia Consulting, President)

 What are the characteristics of a good project for the ERC?

 J.P.
 Banâtre: An ERC project is, first of all, initiated by a scientific leader full of promise (for the young scientists) or widely-recognised (for the more senior scientists).
 It is also a scientifically ambitious and risky project, where the researcher expresses a radically new vision, likely to revolutionise traditional approaches and accepted methods.
 In some cases, the challenge proposed by the researcher offers a potential impact on societal problems (health, environment, etc.) and can lead to totally vital innovations.